Cariari

 Cariari is a district of the Pococí canton, in the Limón province of Costa Rica.

 History

 Cariari was created on 2 July 1971 by Decreto Ejecutivo 1825-G. Segregated from Guápiles.

 Geography

-Cariari has an area of km² and an elevation of metres.
+Cariari has an area of 200.96 km2 and an elevation of metres.

 The territory of Cariari is largely flat.

-Seen from above, the terrain of Cariari appears on the flat side as a savannah, with the intense green of the banana trees standing out in many areas; And with large unpopulated extensions, and sites that show innumerable rivers and pipes.
+The terrain of Cariari appears on the flat side as a savannah, with the intense green of the banana trees standing out in many areas.

 The homonymous head is a rural town in expansion both commercial and agricultural level, located to about 23 kilometers to the north of the city of Guápiles and 109 km to the northeast of San José, the nation's capital.

 Weather

 The climate of the district is humid and hot for most of the year; however, there are no stifling temperatures, and this is an attraction for tourism.

 Demographics

 For the 2011 census, Cariari had a population of inhabitants.